Andrew-Palmertree/BlackBeard-System/Updated_Face_Recogntion/README.txt

 Hello!
+Note the .h5 tensorflow models and tenserflow lite models couldn't be uploaded to github. unzip the pubfig folder and run the train.py and then the convert.py files to get the models.
+The name of the tensorrflow model is at the end of tensorflow.py.
+Copy that name and make sure it matches the model name at the beginning of the convert.py file.
 --------------------------------------------------------------------
-Make sure you have the following packages installed and the exacpt version:
+Make sure you have the following packages installed and the exact version:

 very important: make sure to have the 64 bit OS Bullseye 11!!!!